callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 ![adcp_snippet_return_amp](images/tele_amp_0004_1.png)

 **Snippet files amplitudes**: Amplitude drops off rapidly with distance, this is raw return amp not gain adjusted so this is expected.
 Check to make sure all three heads report similar return amps.
+Return amp is dependant on amount of suitable size scatterers in the water column.
+As a result, it will decrease in clear oligotrophic water.

 The script also produces average plots using all the snippet file data in the folder.